ayushn21/AvatarImageView/README.md

 To set up `AvatarImageView`, a `dataSource` that conforms to `AvatarImageViewDataSource` needs to be set.
 Optionally a `configuration` that conforms to `AvatarImageViewConfiguration` can also be set.
 The default configuration will show a square picture; and if no profile picture is supplied, it will draw the initials with the system font on a random background color.

+The `AvatarImageViewDataSource` contains the follwing members.
+All have default implementations and are hence optional.

+* `var name: String { get }` - Default: returns `""`
+* `var avatar: UIImage? { get }` - Default: returns `nil`
+* `var bgColor: UIColor? { get }` - Default: returns `nil`
+* `var initials: String { get }` - Default: returns initials calculated from the name.
+* `var hashValue: Int { get }` - Default: returns the hash values of the name and initials combined using XOR.

+The `AvatarImageViewConfiguration` contains the follwing members.
+All have default implementations and are hence optional.

+* `var shape: Shape { get }` - Default: returns `.Square`
+* `var textSizeFactor: CGFloat { get }` - Default: returns `0.5`
+* `var fontName: String? { get }` - Default: returns `nil`
+* `var bgColor: UIColor? { get }` - Default: returns in`nil`.
+The `bgColor` in `AvatarImageViewDataSource` will take precedence over this one.
+* `var textColor: UIColor { get }` - Default: returns `UIColor.white()`.

+Check out the [docs](http://cocoadocs.org/docsets/AvatarImageView/) for more information.

 The random background colour is held in memory for each unique user, so if you have `AvatarImageView`s in different parts of your app, the background color for a particular user will be the same in both in the same session.
 I'm working on persisting this store so the color is consistent across all sessions.

-Check out the [docs](http://cocoadocs.org/docsets/AvatarImageView/) for more information.

 The image view can be drawn as a square or circle out of the box.
 You can even sepcify a mask image if you want a custom shape.
 These settings are done in an `AvatarImageViewConfiguration`.
 Here are some examples for initials being drawn in different shapes.